 That’s it for method 1.
 You can now use this script anytime to automate creating one or many AD user accounts.
 It’s a huge time saver.

 Method 2: Using GUI Tool to bulk import AD users

 This method requires no PowerShell.
 It’s super easy and has built-in support for many user attributes, adding to multiple groups, multiple proxyaddresses, and so on.

-You will be prompted to save the CSV template.
-You can change the name and save it anywhere you like.
+You will be prompted to save the CSV file.
+You can rename it if you want.

 Now open the CSV template and fill out the fields you need.